Heat diffusion distance processes: a statistically founded method to analyze graph data sets: Comparing graphs using heat distance processes

 \subsubsection{Heat Persistence Distance}

 In practice, the NC between graphs is not always known.
 Additionally one may be interested in comparing graphs of different sizes.
-In these cases, HKD can not be computed.
+In these cases, HKD cannot be computed.
 To circumvent these issues and following ideas from \cite{carriere2020perslay}, we define the Heat Persistence Distance (HPD) by using extended persistence diagrams computed with the Heat Kernel Signature (HKS).
-These persistence diagrams can be compared with the Bottleneck distance $\db$ without any assumption on graph sizes and node identification.
+These persistence diagrams can be compared with the Bottleneck distance $\db$ without any assumption on graph sizes and node correspondence.

 The HKS was first introduced by \cite{sun2009concise} for the study of shapes.
 Here we restrict ourselves to the definition of the HKS on graphs of \cite{hu2014stable}.
 For a graph $G$ of size $\nnodes$ with vertex set $V = \{ 1, \dots , \nnodes \}$, the HKS at time $t$ is the function $h_t(G) : V \to \R$ such that